1jour1vin

 Wine rated (2024 guide) 87/100

-This fresh and fruity wine is produced by the same team as Château Dauzac in Margaux.
-It reveals aromas of red fruits and spices, light tannins, and acidity on the finish.
-Drink now or age until 2025.
+This fresh, fruity wine is produced by the same team behind Château Dauzac in Margaux.
+It offers aromas of red fruit and spices, light tannins, and a crisp finish.
+Enjoy now or let it age until 2025.
 Suitable for vegans. - Roger Voss

 James Suckling